ralphje/imagemounter/README.md

 detect the volume system and then mount each volume seperately.
 If it fails finding a volume system, it will try to mount the entire image as a whole if it succeeds in detecting what it actually is.

-This package currently only supports Python 2.6 and 2.7.
-Although this module in fact should be ready for Python 3.2+, it depends on pytsk3, which currently does not support Python 3.
+This package supports Python 2.6 and 2.7, and Python 3.2+.
+Versions before 1.5.0 depended on pytsk3, but 1.5.0
+introduced the option to use the result of the `mmls` command instead.

 Installation
 ------------
 Just perform the following commands for a full install, including all optional dependencies (but see the note about Ubuntu 13.10 below):

-    apt-get install python-setuptools python-dev libtsk-dev xmount ewf-tools afflib-tools sleuthkit lvm2 mdadm cryptsetup pip install imagemounter
+    apt-get install python-setuptools xmount ewf-tools afflib-tools sleuthkit lvm2 mdadm cryptsetup pip install imagemounter

 ### Python packages
-This package depends on two other packages.
+This package does not require other packages, though _termcolor_ is recommended.

-- The _termcolor_ package is available from PyPI and is easily installed using tools such as `pip` or `easy_install`.
-- The _pytsk3_ package requires some additional packages to be installed: `python-dev` and `libtsk-dev`.
+If you wish to use _pytsk3_ support, you require `python-dev` and `libtsk-dev`.
 For compilation, the `build-essential` package from your distribution is also required.
 After that, you can easily install the `pytsk3` package from PyPI (pip requires the --pre flag to allow installing the package).

 ### Other dependencies
 This package highly depends on other utilities to be present on your system.
 For a full installation, you require the